steven-wolfman/ubc-term-finder/dev-story.md

 ### Testing Your Package Locally

 We'll want to test that our package works before publishing it. [npm's advice on local testing](https://docs.npmjs.com/cli/v7/using-npm/developers#before-publishing-make-sure-your-package-installs-and-works) may work.
 However, that tests on the contents of your project directory.
-We're publishing far less than actually appears in our directory and would like to test what's actually published.
+We're publishing a small subset of our project files.
+We would like to test with what's actually published.

-We set up another, empty directory to test our package.

-So, for our local package testing, we do the following at the terminal:
+For our local package testing, we set up another, empty package testing directory.
+Then, we do the following at the terminal:

 1. From our project directory, run `npm pack`.
 On success, that gives us a [tarball](<https://en.wikipedia.org/wiki/Tar_(computing)>) containing our actual package.
 (We added a line to our `.gitignore` so this file will not be committed: `ubc-term-finder-*.tgz`.)
 We take a note of the path to this file, including the name of the tarball itself; we'll refer to it below as `LOCAL_PACKAGE_PATH`.
 2. Change into your package testing directory and run `npm install LOCAL_PACKAGE_PATH`.
 This installs our package based on the tarball.
 We can inspect it in the `node_modules/ubc-term-finder` directory.